 6. Where can I work?

 SCMSOA supplies referees for high school matches in a service area that includes Albert Lea, Fairmont, Faribault, Mankato, Marshall, New Ulm, Owatonna, St. Peter, Tracy, and Waseca.
-You control your assignments by indicating where you want to officiate.
+You control your assignments by indicating where you are willing to travel.